 First, and most obviously, the holiday season is a time for increased consumer spending.
 Black Friday, Cyber Monday and the run up to Christmas is a prime time for spending, with the average American planning on spending $830 on gifts this season (up sharply from a year ago).

 And finally, holiday content can promote organic discovery significantly.
-As newspapers, blogs and individuals round up their favourite apps and games over the period, a holiday themed update might capture the attention and get yourself unexpected media coverage.
+As newspapers, blogs and individuals round up their favorite apps and games over the period, a holiday-themed update might capture the attention and get yourself unexpected media coverage.

 2. Target the Holidays That Matter to Your Customer Base